agama-project/agama/PACKAGING.md

 * Update the version number in the `VERSION` file.
 This file is read by the Ruby-based packages when building the gems.
 * Tag the repository with the proper number.
-The process to build `cockpit-d-installer` uses this information to set the version.
+The process to build `cockpit-d-installer` uses this information to infer the version.
+You can set the tag with something like:

+      git tag -s 0.5 -m "Version 0.5" git push --tags

 ## Building the packages